 Nordaxon logo project

-In January this year Melina contacted me for a logo to her knew business Nordaxon.
+In January 2018 Melina contacted me for a logo to her knew business Nordaxon.
 The instructions were...
-No demands, but it should breath northern lights, axon (eg. neuron nerve fiber) and AI/ML/tech, environment, nature and simplicity.
+No demands, but it should breathe northern lights, axon (eg. neuron nerve fiber) and AI/ML/tech, environment, nature, and simplicity.
 It would also be nice if it was a sort of circular logo.
 Preferred colors yellow, orange and black.

 Nord as in northern, simple, clean, nature, northern lights and Axon as in neural, machine learning, connections, strong bonds.

 So much for no demands.
 Usually I want to look at the target audience of the business and get a better feel for the owner and business, but in this case I new Melina since before and I kind of had a feeling for the audience she was going for so I had a pretty clear image in my head.

 Usually I start to draw on paper in black and white, but this time the description contained color preferences and the aim was to keep the project small and not to explore to much.
 So, I created my first draft on the computer in color right away.

 I admit after looking at it for a while it looks more like Jamaican sun trying to steal the moon with it´s palm tree arm.
 Melina was positive to the over all idea.
 Since we work in the world of machine learning I also found a tool that evaluate logos (http://brandmark.io/logo-rank) and checked the logo there and got the score 87 of 100.
 Not bad for a first draft.

 Back to the process.
 Instead of a palm tree I got the idea to shape the axon as the horns of a reindeer.
 I also turned down the orange and settled for two shades of yellow and a dark grey.
 Below you can see some different paths I explored and in the bottom two at the right I added the silhouette of two reindeer horns I found on google.
 I also explored some different fonts that I thought would go well with the business goals of the company.